 Suseon Kathryn Doran-Fisher - Family Programs Abbot

 Suseon formally accepted the precepts in 2007 from the Buddhist Society for Compassionate Wisdom.
 She has been involved in the Ann Arbor Zen Buddhist Temple’s family program since 2008 and is a member of the Zen Buddhist Peace Camp clergy and organization committee.
 Suseon started leading the children’s program at the Grand Rapids Buddhist Temple in 2013 and was ordained as a Dharma Teacher in 2017.

 As the Family Programs Abbot, Suseon is responsible for engaging parents and children in the Buddha Dharma through curriculum planning and implementation of the children’s “Sangha School” program.
-She is the head of the Family Program Committee incorporating children’s involvement in the All-Sangha Ceremonies and Holidays.
+She is the head of the Family Program Committee incorporating children and adult’s involvement in the All-Sangha Ceremonies and Holidays.
 She also currently sends out the weekly newsletters and e-alerts and updates the website and calendar with current and upcoming events.

 Additional Experience: Homeschooling mother of three children.
 Former instructor at the Naturopathic Institute of Therapies and Education (2005).
 Small business owner with a private practice of counseling individuals as a Certified Naturopath.